matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 This proposal introduces a new possible value for `join_rule` in `m.room.join_rules`: "knock".
 The value of `join_rule` in `m.room.join_rules` must be set to "knock" for a knock to succeed.
-This means that existing rooms will need to opt into allowing knocks in their room. rooms.
+This means that existing rooms will need to opt into allowing knocks in their rooms.
 Other than allowing knocks, "knock" is no different from the "invite" join rule.

 ## Membership changes
 Once someone has sent a `knock` membership into the room, the membership for